ADAH-EviDENce/evidence/README.md

 WorkingTitleCloseReader-master_indexer_1 exited with code 0
 ```

-If you get output like the following:
+In some cases, the docker containers cannot access the necessary folder.
+In this case, you get output like the following:
 ```
 PS C:\Users\ChristiaanMeijer\WorkingTitleCloseReader-master> docker-compose --env-file getuigenverhalen.env up --build Creating network "WorkingTitleCloseReader-master_default" with the default driver